+Freehold Land and Buildings

+Leasehold Buildings

-Freehold land and buildings Furniture and equipment
+Furniture and Equipment

-20 - 50 years
+Computer Equipment

 3 -10 years

-Computer equipment

 3 years

 Freehold land is not depreciated as it is considered to have an infinite useful life.

 A review for impairment of a fixed asset is carried out if events or changes in circumstances indicate that the carrying value of any fixed asset may not be recoverable.
 Shortfalls between the carrying value of fixed assets and their recoverable amounts are recognised as impairments.
 Impairment losses are recognised in the Statement of Financial Activities.